TwilioDevEd/clicktocall-spring/README.md

 ### Dependencies

-This application uses this Twilio helper library:
+This application uses this Twilio helper library.

 * [twilio-java](//github.com/twilio/twilio-java)

 ### Run the tests

-1. Run at the top-level directory:
+1. Run at the top-level directory.

    ```bash
    $ ./gradlew test